-The community converter is he way of cooperation that allows several users not to repeat the same work over and over again, discuss all issues related to this model and create working conversion files more effectively.
+The community converter is the way of cooperation that allows several users not to repeat the same work over and over again, discuss all issues related to this model and create working conversion files more effectively.

-Note: The conversion file (in the table above) can also be edited by other people who have access to the "community conversion tool".
+Note 1: Please don't use irrelevant, mismatched parameter names from the SimVim database list to convert the data for which you have not found appropriate SimVim parameters, use the SimVim configurator layout maps or ask us to add the absent parameter to SimVim database.
+The conversion file (in the table above) can also be edited by other people who have access to the "community conversion tool".
 Discuss any questions related to this aircraft's conversion file in this thread to collaborate with other editors and avoid misunderstandings.

 Remember, you don't need to "convert" every input parameter for your plane even if you see that it has its "custom" dataref/command for this parameter (switch, button, LED).

 Especially for most of standard X-Plane functions that always are used (and can not be avoided to be used) by any plane developer, such as autopilot, all radio, navigation and many other functions.